-To promote unity and build a strong company culture, it is important to have diversity and inclusion in the workplace.
+Diversity and inclusion in the workplace are important to promote unity and build a strong company culture.
 Therefore we have compiled the list of 10 best diversity and inclusion quotes to celebrate diversity in the workplace.

 Diversity and inclusion in the workplace are no longer optional - it’s not just a nice-to-have for only the most progressive organizations.
 Establishing real equality for everyone in your company and ensuring people from every background feel included is vital these days.
 And real diversity isn’t only about making your company look good on paper (or in the papers).
 Increasing the diversity in your workplace and working hard to be truly inclusive has benefits for your business as well.

 But getting to a place where diversity and inclusion are achieved and remain a constant in your organization takes time - and a little bit of inspiration and motivation as well.
-That’s why we’ve created this list of the best diversity in the workplace quotes to help you on the path to a stronger, healthier organization where everyone is welcomed and valued.
+So here are some of the best diversity and inclusion quotes for the workplace to help you on the path to a stronger, healthier organization where everyone is welcomed and valued.

 1. “D&I needs to be something that every single employee at the company has a stake in.” — Bo Young Lee